mathesar-foundation/mathesar-website/community.md

 title: Community
 ---

-## Welcome to the Mathesar community
+{% capture subheader %}
 To get in touch with the Mathesar team, please email us at: hello@mathesar.org

 We’re especially interested in hearing your feedback, feature suggestions and opportunities for collaboration.
 Thanks!
+{% endcapture %}

+{% include page-header.html
+header='Welcome to the Mathesar community' subheader=subheader
+%}

 ### Are you interested in helping us build Mathesar?